lirmm/waves-demo/docs/installation.rst

         1.2.1 If you use default database configuration:
             - You may login into backoffice (127.0.0.1:8000) with credentials : demo@demo.fr / demodemo
             - A sample 'cp' service is already given as a starter service template.
-Running on local machine.
+Running on local server.

-2. Configure your web server:
+2. Configure the web server:
 -----------------------------

     2.1 Production settings: